iamnewhere/RealSync/README.md

 2. unzip the contents into home directory

-3. rectify the absolute resource addresses in index.js, index.html, control.html

-4. run the server using 'node index.js'
+3. run the server using 'node index.js'

-5. connect one device to controller ip shown
+4. connect one device to controller ip shown

-6. use the qr-code or given user ip to connect the client and enjoy!!
+5. use the qr-code or given user ip to connect the client and enjoy!!